jwiegley/johnwiegley/drafts/drafts.md

   Thus is it said: “Absolute Unity excludeth all attributes.”
 And they have made their dwelling-place in the shadow of the Essence.

-# What’s the deal with the one hand clapping?

-r/zen
-jwiegley

-When the thing you strike with (mind) has no real thing to strike against (Reality), what is it accomplishing?
-It tries to clap, clearly, so what is the sound it must be hearing to keep it going?
-When you see the farce, the jig is up.

-People take this question to be asking about the sound; what if it’s wondering about the action of the lone hand?
-If dualism is not real, what have you been up to?

-# Blue Cliff Record (Fiftieth Case)

-r/zen
-jwiegley

-A “bowl” only exists as a thing to be filled.
-Rice in the bowl indicates completion relative to purpose.
-It implies the difference between being empty, and just wood.

-Even with rice in the bowl, emptiness returns to bowl-nature.
-Every atom samadhi, though keenly apprehending reality, is still trying where no effort is needed.

 # Why are zen sayings, koans, incredibly incomprehensible?

-r/zen
-jwiegley

 The words aren’t trying to communicate information, but to prompt a sudden shift in perspective.
 Sometimes a question is answered in a way intended to